kerumai/kerumai.github.com/_posts/2016-03-13-the-egg-of-columbus.md

 When looking at solutions to a problem, try to step back and see the choice in terms of the ___best combination of value, cost and risk___.
 Engineers should take some responsibility for the balancing of these 3 - it shouldn't be only left up to management.

-## Sometimes the most effective way to solve a problem is to redefine the problem itself
+## Sometimes the Most Effective Way to Solve a Problem is to Redefine the Problem Itself

 Or as President Underwood would say, _"If you don’t like how the table is set, turn over the table"_.